 Putting aside diffusion time dependency for a moment, isotropic diffusion encoding is specific to the average and spread of isotropic diffusivities across all sub-compartments of a given voxel content.
 It is therefore sensitive to the mean diffusivity of the voxel content (at low b-value) and to the variance of isotropic diffusivities (at higher b-values).
 While the former informs on average cell density, the latter reports on the variance of cell densities.

 Let us now discuss diffusion-time dependent effects.
 We know that cell boundaries give rise to restricted diffusion, which could be probed over an appropriate range of diffusion times.
 At too short diffusion times, one can only measure the bulk diffusivity of the diffusion environment.
 At too long diffusion times, one probe the stationary Gaussian diffusion regime.
-While time-dependent effects have been detected in, e.g., white matter, spinal cord and prostate, these effects appear to be quite minimal in the brain when using sequences that are not specifically designed to probe a wide range of diffusion times.
+While time-dependent effects have been detected in, e.g., , and , these effects appear to be when using sequences that are not specifically designed to probe a wide range of diffusion times.